Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      available before the entire fragment is received using HTTP chunked transfer encoding.

-   - The packager may have a proprietary API similar to the live encoder source, for configuration of aspects like the timeShiftBuffer, DVR window, encryption modes enabled, etc.
+   - The packager may have a proprietary API similar to the live encoder for configuration of aspects like the timeShiftBuffer, DVR window, encryption modes enabled, etc.

-   - The packager uses DASH or HLS Ingest (as specified in [[#interface-1]]) to push content to the origin server of a CDN.
+   - The packager uses DASH/HLS Ingest (as specified in [[#interface-2]]) to push content to the origin server of a CDN.
 Alternatively, it could also make content directly available as an origin server.
 In this case, DASH/HLS Ingest is avoided and the packager also serves as the origin server.

    - The packager converts the timed metadata track and uses it to convert to either MPD events or inband events signaled in the manifest.
+The packager creates a segment boundary in case this was not present in the original ingest and in case a SCTE-35 slice event was received.

    - The packager may also generate HLS or other streaming media presentations based on the input.